neoml-lib/neoml/NeoML/docs/en/source/API/NN/README.md

 - `CDnnUniformInitializer` generates the weights using a uniform distribution over a segment from `GetLowerBound` to `GetUpperBound`.
 - `CDnnXavierInitializer` generates the weights using the normal distribution `N(0, 1/n)` where `n` is the input size.

-To select the preferred initializer, create an instance of one of these classes and pass it to the network using the [`CDnn::SetInitializer`][Weight initialization cross reference] method.
+To select the preferred initializer, create an instance of one of these classes and pass it to the network using the [`CDnn::SetInitializer`](Dnn.md#weights-initialization) method.
 The default initialization methods is `Xavier`.

 The initializer is the same for all the network trainable weights, except for the free term vectors that are initialized with zeros.